steveblue/angular-router-reset-example/README.md

 The configured Routes work in JIT, AOT Compiled and bundled with `SIMPLE_OPTIMIZATIONS` but fail with `ADVANCED_OPTIMIZATIONS`.
 I am wondering if this is an issue with tsickle?

+If you change `closure.conf` and `closure.lazy.conf` to SIMPLE_OPTIMIZATIONS the app will load every Route.
+Click on the logo to go back to / on a /lazy route.
+The Routes all load the same child.

 ```
 npm i -g angular-rollup rimraf